Poonam Singh, Founder & Mentor Co-Leader

 Poonam comes from a family & tradition committed to service and impact in the community, particularly inspired by her father who has a background in community organizing and service.

 She has nearly 20 years of experience working in the non-profit sector & local public schools, as an education consultant, coach, trainer, & leader.
 Her focus has been on leadership development, team collaboration, organizational change, and cultural competence, racial equity, and diversity.
 Trained in mindfulness, restorative justice, theater of the oppressed, and nonviolence, Poonam bring these transformative practices to her work.
 You can read more about Poonam's training, facilitation & consulting practice here.
-She will bring her experience leading workshops, coaching leaders, and designing programs to the implementation of Soulforce Leadership Summer Fellowship for Service.

 Poonam lives in Mountain View with her husband and 3 children.
 At her core, she is a mother.
 Soulforce Leadership is an opportunity for her to give back to her children & to the community she lives in.
 Her dream is to leverage the power of youth leaders in their own local communities to creating change, including one day going back to the hometown communities her parents left in India.
 You can find her blog on the Service Space blog platform.